For the last four years, my rear view on the way home has been something like this…not always wet, sometimes icy or, in the first year, snowing…

 .Going off to do some other stuff for a couple of months and then see what happens next…

-This is the general area of the National Park ward, part of the Ruaepehu district.
+This is the general area of the National Park ward, part of the Ruapehu district.
 Most of the population is rural, with the main population centres all being small with permanent populations of around 200 each in National Prk, Raurimu and Owhango.
-The ward is unusual in the it also represents the interests of the population of Whakapapa Village at the base of Mt Ruapehu.
+The ward is unusual in that it also represents the interests of the population of Whakapapa Village at the base of Mt Ruapehu.

 National Park Village is the major population and business centre in the National Park ward.
 It has a permanent population of around 200 but commercial beds for over 1000 visitors and a disproportionately large number of businesses for its size.
 It enjoys the distintinction of being New Zealand’s highest town @825 metres above sea level.